Kamala Harris accepts historic VP nomination, says 'there is no vaccine for racism'

 Harris said the racial inequities are evident in education, technology, health care, housing, job security, excessive force by police and the criminal justice system.

-"And let’s be clear—there is no vaccine for racism," Harris said in a nod to the Black Lives Matter movement.
 "We’ve gotta do the work.
 For George Floyd.
 For Breonna Taylor.
 For the lives of too many others to name."

 In her acceptance speech, the former California Attorney General made the case that her landmark nomination reflects the kind of groundbreaking and inclusive vision of America a Biden-Harris Administration would represent.